spion/ircee/README.md

 ### Using modules

 Using modules is slightly trickier.
-Your main program specifies which modules are going to be used.
-But to actually load and run the module functions you need to call irc.require('registered-name') Otherwise the module function will not be executed.
+Your main program specifies which modules are going to be used with `irc.uses(name, require(path))` But to actually load and run the module functions you need to call `irc.require('name')` - otherwise the module function will not be executed.

 # Methods